NahueMendez/mf-toolkit/README.md

 * **Dual Engine**: Uses *Numba* for maximum performance or a Scikit-learn backend for easy installation.
 * **Crossover Detection**: Includes SPIC and CDVA methods to identify crossover changes.
 * **Surrogate Generation**: Creates test data with IAAFT and Shuffling methods.
-* **Validated Results**: Automatically filters and returns only the range of `q` where the multifractal parameters are mathematically plausible, avoiding numerical instabilities.
+* **Validated Results**: Optional filters that returns only the range of `q` where the multifractal parameters are mathematically plausible, avoiding numerical instabilities.
+* **Generator Functions**: Algorithms that generates monofractal and multifractal series, even with crossovers in their fluctuation functions.

 ## Installation